humdek-unibe-ch/gar-gaze_analysis_r/README.md

 This repository holds an R package which implements the bindings to the gaze analysis library [gac](http://phhum-a209-cp.unibe.ch:10012/LIB/LIB-gaze_analysis_c).

 Note that bindings were only created for high level functions to parse for fixations and saccades.
-Filters must be controlled through the filter parameter structure.
+Filters can be controlled through the filter parameter structure.

 ## Quick Start